weavercm/Connect-IQ-Work-Timer/README.md

 ### History View:
 ![History View](Images/historyView.png)

-On this page there are also three main fields.
+On this page, there are also three main fields.
 In the middle, the history of your work time is displayed.
 Here, headers are used for the date, and below that, the times at which you changed modes are displayed.
 If the list is too long to fit on the screen, on-screen up and down arrow buttons will appear.
 In the top right corner, a trash icon is provided that allows you to clear the history.
 Selecting this icon will bring up the confirmation dialog shown below.
 If there are no history entries, only the text "No History" will be displayed.

 ![Confirmation View](Images/confirmationView.png)

-On touch-enabled devices, confirm or cancel can be selcted by pressing "Confirm" or "Cancel" respectivley.
-On non-touch-enabled devices, the start button confirms and the back button cancels.

-**Conrols:**
+**Controls:**
 * **Touch-Enabled Devices:**
   * **Navigate Through History:** tap the up and down arrow buttons or perform the previousPage and nextPage actions
   * **Clear History:** tap the trash icon in the upper right